lovesegfault/daedalos/README.md

 create a small, self-written kernel that can run basic programs and, one day, graphical applications.
 This project is for the x86_64 architecture.

+## Current Status

+Currently I'm slowly implementing a better build system, but since that is not ready yet it means building is broken right now.
+I'm slowly moving forward to a more robust build process.

 ## Resources

 This is a list of tutorials, articles, manuals and so on that are